-Etro also presented her paisley motif collection on a lineup of cross generational top models from Edie Campbell, Hanne Gaby Odiele and Gemma Ward to Tatjana Patitz, Violetta Sanchez and Farida Khelfa.
-Her inclusive catwalk smartly underlined the broad appeal of this Etro collection, that was filled with boho chic maxi dresses, fringed knit sweaters and upholstery inspired separates.
-So Etro might be grooming the millennial generation via a super smart invitation strategy, but she has not forgotten her current customer base.
+Etro also presented her paisley motif collection on a lineup of cross-generational top models from Edie Campbell, Hanne Gaby Odiele and Gemma Ward to Tatjana Patitz, Violetta Sanchez and Farida Khelfa.
+Her inclusive catwalk smartly underlined the broad appeal of this Etro collection, which was filled with boho-chic maxi dresses, fringed knit sweaters and upholstery inspired separates.
+So, Etro might be grooming the millennial generation via a super smart invitation strategy, but she has not forgotten her current customer base.

 4: Gucci’s Blazing Show

 Designer Alessandro Michele presented his latest co-ed Gucci collection in the round.
-With the tiered seated audience facing a wall of lights that flashed on and off during the entire presentation.
+The tiered, seated audience faced a wall of lights that flashed on and off during the entire presentation.
 Much was made of the spiked eyewear, face masks and sneakers carried like handbags on social media, and they were designed to generate a visual buzz that was perfectly adapted to the ethos of Instagram (making Gucci the second most impactful brand during Milan Fashion Week according to MIV).